antmicro/rowhammer-tester/doc/playbook.rst

 HammerTolerancePayloadGenerator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Payload generator for measuring and characterizing rowhammer tolerance.
+HammerTolerancePayloadGenerator is a payload generator for measuring and characterizing rowhammer tolerance.
-It can provide information about how many rows and bits are susceptible to rowhammer.
+It can provide information about how many rows and bits are susceptible to the rowhammer attack.
 It can also provide information about where the susceptible bits are located.

 A series of double-sided hammers against the available group of victim rows is performed.